The Dialogue’s approach is bold, inclusive, diverse and innovative – like the people of Western Sydney it represents.

 He has experience advancing the interests of leading transport organisations and is a strong advocate for the role of the private sector in delivering public infrastructure and services.
 More recently, Luke has been involved in consultation processes for the CBD and South East Sydney Light Rail, M9 Corridor preservation, WestConnex, Parramatta Light Rail and Newcastle Light Rail projects.

-Luke joins TSA from the NRMA and previously worked for the Tourism and Transport Forum, The NSW Department of Family and Community Services and the City of Sydney.
+Luke joins the Dialogue from the NRMA and previously worked for the Tourism and Transport Forum, the NSW Department of Family and Community Services and the City of Sydney.
 He has a Masters of Public Policy from the University of Sydney and a Bachelor of Communication from the University of Newcastle.

 Brett is able to draw on his extensive knowledge of the tourism and events sector, plus his broad industry and government networks, to provide advice and support to his stakeholders.